rachelself/recommendation_tracker/USER_STORIES.md

 As a tracker
-In order to review recommendations with more specificity, I want to enter a friend's name as filter criteria to narrow the entries displayed for a category
+In order to review recommendations with more specificity, I want to enter a friend's name as filter criteria to narrow the entries displayed for a category.
-Usage: ./rectrack "1" "FILTER" "Jenna"
+Usage: `./rectrack "1" "FILTER" "Jenna"`

 Acceptance Criteria:
 * This builds on the category details screen
 * User is prompted with "Enter the menu item number to review an entry, or type ADD to add a new entry, or type FILTER to narrow the results."
 * User is prompted with "Which friend would you like to find recommendations from? (first name)"
   * If there are more than one records by that first name, prompt "What's your friend's last name?"
-  *
+  * Entries are displayed that contain that user ID